gselander/pq-suites/draft-spm-lake-pqsuites.md

 IANA is requested to update the EDHOC Cipher Suites registry with a column with heading "Supports DH/NIKE" indicating that the cipher suite supports Diffie-Hellman or Non-Interactive Key Exchange.
 Valid table entries in this column are "Yes" and "No".

-For the existing EDHOC Cipher Suites, 0-6, 24, 25, entry "Yes" is inserted in the new "Supports DH/NIKE" column.
+For the existing EDHOC Cipher Suites, 0-6, 24, 25, the entry "Yes" is inserted in the new "Supports DH/NIKE" column.

 Furthermore, IANA is requested to register the following entries in the EDHOC Cipher Suites Registry: